Barrett Toric

 Toric Lens Calculator

-Enter your patient's biometry data below to calculate optimal toric IOL power and axis using the Barrett toric calculator algorithm.
+Enter biometry data to calculate optimal toric IOL power and axis.
+Watch the live 3D toric lens respond to your inputs in real-time.

 Why Barrett Toric